algolia/instantsearch/CONTRIBUTING.md

 ### Type checks

-Type checks ensure code is correctly typed both for code quality and compatibility for our TypeScript users.
+Type checks ensure code is correctly typed both for code quality and TypeScript compatibility.

-To ensure typing is correct in the latest version of `instantsearch.js`:
+To ensure typing is correct in the latest version of InstantSearch.js, you can run the following command:

 ```sh
 yarn type-check
 ```

-Since we still support `algoliasearch@3`, type checking should also be done against `v3`.
+Since we still support `algoliasearch@3`, you should also type check against v3.x.

 ```sh
 yarn remove @algolia/client-search